georgescharlesbrain/sui_shared/move_packages/examples_sui/README.md

 ### One Time Witness

 a struct
-named after the module but uppercased only has the drop ability added as the first argument to the init() function of a module
+named after the module but upper cased only has the drop ability added as the first argument to the init() function of a module